bernhardAxonIvy/doc/source/designer-guide/process-modeling/casemap.rst

 Process
 ^^^^^^^

-A process in the Case Map references to a process start of an |axon-ivy|
+A process in the Case Map references to a process start of an Axon Ivy process.
-process.
 If the business process enters a stage, the first process, which entry condition evaluates to true, will be started.